 My first contact with Buddhism was an Introduction course at Tushita, and afterward I volunteered in the reception office.
 That was more than a decade ago, and I’ve been back to serve and study here almost every year since.
 Tushita has been a home to me in that time and has supported my continuing commitment to Buddhist Teachings.
 In fact, in many and various respects, Tushita was the first stepping stone to some of the most amazing experiences of my life.

 Tim (Belgium) – Office Manager 1999 (and on and off ever since!)

-- Chenrezig Tonglen Retreat Deity Practice retreat begins on September 28, 2014 1:00 pm
+- Green Tara Retreat Group deity practice retreat begins on October 31, 2014 1:00 pm

 Tushita is a centre for the study and practice of Buddhism from the Tibetan Mahayana tradition.
 We're located in Northern India, in the forested hills above the town of McLeod Ganj, Dharamsala - the seat in exile of His Holiness the 14th Dalai Lama.